 Formulate several reasons why immigrants elected to live in selected areas.

 - Pencils or pens

-- Location descriptions (located in Step 2)
+- Location descriptions found in downloadable lesson plan.

 For each part of the description read, the groups, as newly-processed immigrants, will determine the benefits and drawbacks of each proposed destination.
 Explain to the groups that they will have a fifty-dollar budget to make their decisions.
-Inform students that they will have about ten minutes to determine the best destination for their families, backing up their decisions with well-supported facts.
+Inform students that they will have about ten minutes to determine the best destination for their family; backing up their decisions with well-supported facts.

 Things to consider:

 - Is it more important to have readily-available employment, or a job that matches your skill-set.
 The best economic opportunity maybe the most expensive place to travel to by rail?